liv-ac-uk/comp122/labs/arrayLoops/README.md

 In almost all imperative programs of any complexity we must repeat a section of code a fixed number of times.

-The most usual method of doing this in C like languages (such as Java) is with a `for` loop.
+The most common method of doing this in C like languages (such as Java) is with a `for` loop.

 {% next %}